MangoTheCat/blog_strictly/README.md

 ![](README_files/figure-gfm/weekplot-1.png)<!-- -->

 Let’s do the same again and add average week.
+This will give the mean week in which each dance appears.
+A bigger number will mean they tend to appear later.

 ``` r
 top_dances_week <- dances %>%